Haleakala Trail

 The Haleakalā Trail (also sometimes known as the Haleakala Bridle Trail) is the historic public access route to Haleakalā Crater and the summit of Haleakalā, which are now part of Haleakalā National Park.

 Description

+Map of Haleakala hiking trails, focusing on the summit caldera and showing mileages to trail junctions and cabins.

-The historic Haleakala Trail is a trail, approximately 8 mi in length, on a fifteen percent grade between Olinda, Maui, and the summit of Haleakala.
+The historic Haleakala Trail is a path, approximately 8 mi in length, on a fifteen percent grade between Olinda, Maui, and the summit of Haleakala.